shstrophies/SHSTrophies/README.md

 ___________________________________________________

   - Refine search results page

+  - figure out which cropping attribute to use

+  - cut out search bar dots

   - eventually add an 'info page' so ppl see the history of the app, instructions on how to use it, etc.